-3.1.1 Default Survey Variables (survey metadata)
+3.1.1 Metadata (the UAS Default Survey Variables)

 Most default survey variables represent when and how the survey was administered.
 Examples are times/dates when respondents began and completed the survey, whether the survey was administered in English or Spanish, sample weights, and whether a tablet was ever provided to the respondent.